 - Sex trafficking

 - Hygiene programs

 - Legal advocacy

 - English language courses

 Once you’ve chosen a cause, decide which country has the need for volunteer assistance.
-Below, we've highlighted some popular destinations for volunteering in women's empowerment, but remember: Women’s rights is a global issue, so wherever you decide to go, you’re sure to find ample volunteer opportunities.
+Below, we've highlighted some popular locations and projects for volunteering in women's empowerment, but remember: Women’s rights is a global issue, so wherever you decide to go, you’re sure to find ample volunteer opportunities.

-Although India has the world's largest democracy, many Indian women are illiterate because girls are taken out of school at an early age to help at home or marry, while boys continue their education.
-There are therefore plenty of opportunities to volunteer in education for women and girls.
+Although India has the world's largest democracy, many Indian women lack the opportunities to receive a full education.
+In India, girls are taken out of school at an early age to help at home or marry, while boys continue their education.
+There are plenty of opportunities to volunteer in education for women and girls.
 Organizations such as Thrive Seed welcome highly skilled volunteers to join them in providing aid to Indian women who face a multitude of limitations and are at-risk for gender-based violence such as acid attacks.

 Guatemala has one of the highest rates of gender-motivated crime, violence, and femicide in the world.
 At least 62 women are killed monthly; violent deaths take almost 10 out of every 100,000 women in Guatemala.
 Indigenous women are suppressed and live in a cycle of poverty in low-income, rural areas.
 A Broader View Volunteers Corp is a grassroots non-profit organization in Guatemala working to uplift women and empower their independence through a mother-child center.
 They welcome volunteers throughout the year in their center.

 In Cambodia, nearly half of the population lives just above the poverty line on $2 a day.
 As such, Cambodia is a perilous place for women who are at-risk for sex trafficking, becoming child brides, and gender-based violence.